BrianHicks/elm-infra/README.md

   Almost all new DevOps/infrastructure tools use Docker and/or can run Docker containers.

 - **Nomad, Consul, and Traefik** for scheduling, running, and routing traffic to containers.
+  Helps with goals 1, 2, and 3.

-  *Why?* If a VM goes away, the things it was running will automatically move somewhere else to minimize downtime (goals 1, 2, and 3.)
+  *Why?* If a VM goes away, the things it was running will automatically move somewhere else to minimize downtime.

   *Another Benefit:* All information about running services is backed up and can be restored easily.
   We can also see what changes the system will make in advance.